scnslabutsa/myhthelperEduContent/_episodes/PA1.md

 layout: lesson
 <!---title: Benefits of Physical Activity<sup>19,22,23</sup>--->
 ---
+**Always consult with your healthcare provider** before starting any type of physical activity.

 Physical activity has many benefits:

 *	Keep or improve your physical abilities